This post contains affiliate links. Please see ourย disclosure policy.

 Ingredient Notes:

-• Peanut Butter: I used creamy.
+• Peanut Butter: I used creamy peanut butter for this recipe.

-• Brown Sugar and Sugar
+• Brown and White Sugar

 • Egg